BlueberryLanmm/IGME-206-XIA/Project/Shmup Project/README.md

     - Automatically fire for ship guns.
     - L-Shift fire for special missiles.

+### Enemies
+-   Small ship: enemy with fast movement and weaker gun fire.
+-   Large ship: enemy with slow movement and heavier gun fire.
+-   Rare ship: enemy that move fast but has high killing score reward.
+-   Boss: enemy that cannot move but has various missile attacks.

 ## You Additions

 A boss fight at the end of the level is expected.